filakhtov/gentoo-use-docs/sys-apps/gawk.md

 This flag can be safely disabled unless there is a need for a non-English language.

 ### readline
 Pass the `--with-readline` option to the configure script.
 Enable completion and history support via a `libreadline` library.
-Support command names , source file names, non-numeric command arguments and variable names completion.
+Support command names, source file names, non-numeric command arguments and variable names completion.

 It is safe to disable the flag.